 Audio production allows you to tell stories through practical and creative uses of sound.
 Cornerstone stands at the forefront of enabling students to influence the airwaves of our culture through numerous interesting forms.

-Students in Cornerstone University’s Bachelor of Science in Business Administration program develop leadership, analytical, communication and problem-solving skills as well as knowledge of core business functions such as accounting, managerial economics, introductory data analysis, accounting, and financial management.
+Students in Cornerstone University’s Bachelor of Science in Business Administration and Leadership program develop analytical, communication and problem-solving skills as well as knowledge of core business functions such as accounting, managerial economics, introductory data analysis, accounting, and financial management.

 This is an upper-level interdisciplinary program designed for working professionals who are either employed or volunteer significant time in ministry, service or non-profit organizations.
 Students develop skills that will prepare them for the increasingly complex nature of leading and/or participating in these outreach organizations.
 Foundational biblical, theological and management principles are emphasized to enhance skills and develop the leader within.